Basic Yoga Poses done on your Bosu Balance Trainer adds a whole new dimension to your body-mind-soul movements!

 'Movement never lies.
 It is a barometer telling the state of the soul's weather.' ~ Martha Graham

-Basic yoga poses done on your Bosu Ball truly are movements of the soul.
-I couldn’t believe how much this little trainer changed my experience when I did basic yoga poses on it!
+These yoga poses on the Bosu Ball truly are movements of the soul.
+I couldn’t believe how much this little trainer changed my experience when I the yoga poses on it!

 doing Yoga itself is a wonderful body balance exercise, adding the element